awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

   - [cloudradioo](http://cloudradioo.com) - Web app that plays randomly all top 50 songs from the soundcloud charts
   - [vNotes](https://halfeld.github.io/v-notes/#!/) - Simple and beautiful notepad to Markdown with Vue.js and Local Storage API.
   - [Open Function Computers](http://www.openfunctioncomputers.com/#!/home)
-  - [Dermail ★18](https://github.com/zllovesuki/dermail-webmail) - A webmail client written in Vue.js for Dermail, a mail systemn written in node.js.
+  - [Dermail ★18](https://github.com/zllovesuki/dermail-webmail) - A webmail client written in Vue.js for Dermail, a mail system written in node.js.
   - [octimine](https://www.octimine.com/) - A patent search engine.
   - [Draxed](https://www.draxed.com/) - A web based MySQL and PostgreSQL data browser and dashboard manager.
   - [Leapspotleap](http://www.leapspotleap.com) - A simple way to look up wikipedia articles near you.
 Or simply navigate to a place and find interesting wikipedia information.
 Responsive web app.